The best souvenirs from Mexico for great travel gifts

 Talavera Pottery – Best Souvenirs from Mexico

-The practice of this craft continues being a family “business” in which all the members are involved in the process, from the extraction (of the raw materials) to the selling and distribution of the pieces made.
+The practice of this craft continues to be a family “business” in which all the members are involved in the process, from the extraction (of the raw materials) to the selling and distribution of the pieces made.

 One of the main traits of the TALAVERA ceramic is its beauty and the uniqueness of every piece.

-We can find all kinds of pieces made with this technique among which plates, vases, pitchers, flowerpots, sinks, Christmas ornaments, tiles, perfume containers, and mirror frames, to name a few.
+We can find all kinds of pieces made with this technique, among which are plates, vases, pitchers, flowerpots, sinks, Christmas ornaments, tiles, perfume containers, and mirror frames, to name a few.

 Mexican souvenirs from Michoacan